ophub/amlogic-s9xxx-openwrt/documents/README.md

 #### 10.8.1 Backup and Recovery Using openwrt-ddbr

-Before installing the OpenWrt system on a brand-new box, it is suggested that you backup the original Android TV system that the box comes with, for recovery purposes when needed.
-Boot the OpenWrt system from `TF/SD/USB`, type in the `openwrt-ddbr` command, and then input `b` following the prompts to back up the system.
-The backup file is stored in the path `/ddbr/BACKUP-arm-64-emmc.img.gz`, please download and save it.
-When you need to restore the Android TV system, upload the previously backed-up file to the same path on the `TF/SD/USB` device, input the `openwrt-ddbr` command, and then input `r` according to the prompts to restore the system.
+Before installing the OpenWrt system on a brand-new box, it is recommended to back up the original Android TV system for future recovery purposes.
+Boot the OpenWrt system from `TF/SD/USB`, enter the `openwrt-ddbr` command, then input `b` following the prompts to back up the system.
+The backup file is stored at `/ddbr/BACKUP-arm-64-emmc.img.gz`—please download and save it.
+When you need to restore the Android TV system, upload the backup file to the same path on the `TF/SD/USB` device, enter the `openwrt-ddbr` command, then input `r` to restore the system.

 #### 10.8.2 Recovery Using Amlogic Flashing Tool